droopydev/fem-react-styled/apps/no1/README.md

 This challenge was my first attempt developing with the ReactStyled stack that I had planned for.
 It took me awhile to set the project up as I was trying out a number of new stuffs.
 First was setting up the monorepo with NX, and second was understanding how to build UI components with the CDD approach using Storybook.js .
 For more info on this approach, check out the root project README.

-Instead of my usual process of developing UI (SASS with BEM approach), I find myself spending extra time thinking of how I would built the button component.
+Instead of my usual process of developing UI by just writing the HTML structure and css classes (SASS with BEM approach), I find myself spending extra time thinking of how I would built the button component.
 Thoughts such as what props would it recieve, should I split the button variants into two componets (TextButton, SolidButton), or combine into one.

 <p align="right">(<a href="#top">back to top</a>)</p>